Lumen Reviews - Is the Lumen Metabolism Tracker Worth Buying?

-When I saw a crowdfunding campaign for a device that promised to measure your metabolism in order to send you dietary advice and help lose weight (or, preferably, alter body composition), I “supported” it without looking into the claims or science too much.
-The cost wasn’t prohibitive for me, and I was OK with losing the money, and interested to see what was delivered.
-After 18 months, I finally received the device and was able to put it to the test.
+When I saw a crowdfunding campaign for a Lumen Metabolism Tracker, a device that promised to measure your metabolism to send you dietary advice and help lose weight (or, preferably, alter body composition), I “supported” it without looking into the claims or science too much.
+The cost wasn’t prohibitive for me, and I was OK with losing the money and interested to see what was delivered.
+After 18 months, I finally received the device and conducted my Lumen reviews to put it to the test.

-When scouring Google for reviews, I mostly fluff pieces that didn’t really dig in to the machine, stress test it, or try to ascertain its accuracy.
+When scouring Google for Lumen reviews, I saw mostly fluff pieces that didn’t dig into the machine, stress test it, or try to ascertain its accuracy.
 Likely, these are PR-driven articles intended to give positive coverage.
 I’ve seen commercials with doctors I know who are supporting it, but the language used is quite vague, as are the promises.

 “In multiple studies, Lumen’s patent-pending technology was deemed to accurately measure metabolic fuel usage when compared to the gold standard RQ for measuring metabolism.”